liam-nguyen/note/wiki/docs/OS/操作系统概念/12 IO Systems.md

 In step 1, the host is **busy-waiting** or **polling**: it is in a loop, reading the status register over and over util the `busy` bit becomes clear.
 In such instances, it may be more efficient to arrange for the hardware controller to notify the CPU when the device becomes ready for service, rather than to require the CPU to poll repeatedly for an I/O completion.
 The hardware mechanism that enables a device to notify the CPU is called an interrupt.

+Polling becomes inefficient when it is attempted repeatedly yet rarely finds a device ready for service, while other useful CPU processing remains undone.

 #### Interrupts

 The CPU hardware has a wire called the **interrupt-request line** that the CPU senses after executing every instruction: